Carefully Safeguarding Your Rights and Interests

 • Bridge-the-gap alimony: Designed to help a former spouse get back on their feet after a divorce, a judge may award this in a shorter-term marriage where there has been a significant income disparity, such that one party would be relatively impoverished without temporary help.

-• Durational alimony: This may be awarded in a moderate or short-term marriage where permanent, periodic alimony is inappropriate, and bridge-the-gap alimony is insufficient.
+• Durational alimony: This may be awarded in a moderate or short-term marriage where rehabilitative alimony is inappropriate, and bridge-the-gap alimony is insufficient.
+For marriages of 3-10 years, this alimony is capped at 50% of the marriage duration.
+For 10-20 years, it’s limited to 60%, and for those over 20 years, 75%.
+Marriages under three years do not qualify for durational alimony.

-• Rehabilitative alimony: This is intended for spouses who did not undertake career advancement because they got married but who may have the ability to re-enter the workforce and substantially contribute to their support with further education or training.
+• Rehabilitative alimony: This is intended for spouses who did not undertake career advancement because they got married but may be able to reenter the workforce and contribute substantially to their support with further education or training.
+This alimony is capped at five years.

 While it is not common, courts may order a “lump sum alimony” under certain circumstances.
-Unlike child support, there are no guidelines to determine the amount of alimony.
-Consequently, alimony issues can be challenging to resolve without a skilled and seasoned alimony lawyer to assist you.
+Various factors may be considered in determining alimony, at the discretion of the judge, including the adultery of either spouse.
+Alimony issues can be challenging to resolve without a skilled and seasoned alimony lawyer to assist you.

 Enforcement And Contempt